-Aquatic ecosystems are more than just homes for fish.
-Our mountain rivers form the headwaters of major watersheds (Bow, Red Deer, Clearwater and North Saskatchewan).
+Aquatic ecosystems are more than just homes for fish!
+Our mountain rivers form the headwaters of major watersheds such as the Bow, Red Deer, Clearwater and North Saskatchewan.
 They provide clean water and a source of life within a variety of settings.

 These aquatic ecosystems are the richest pockets of life in Banff National Park - and, in many cases, the most altered.
 In the park's past 100-plus years of management, park waters have been stocked with exotic fish, natural channels re-routed and waters polluted locally or indirectly from a long, long away.

 National parks are excellent living classrooms for learning how natural systems and processes function!
 Every year research studies are undertaken to learn more about mountain park aquatic ecosystems as well as to contribute to projects of regional or global significance.

 Wetlands are waterlogged areas in which the water table is at or just below the surface, such as:

 The Vermilion Wetlands near the Banff townsite is an important example.
 This wetland supports the highest diversity of wildlife in the park.
 It is vital to migratory birds and seasonally critical for large mammals such as wolves, black bears and elk.
 Nine percent of the Vermilion wetlands have been directly impacted by human activities, e.g. such as the construction of park trails and facilities, the Canadian Pacific Rail line and Trans Canada Highway.

 Have you ever wondered about the forested area along the edges of streams and rivers?
 It is called the riparian zone - the interface between terrestrial and aquatic ecosystems.
 This zone is not easily delineated but is a mosaic of landforms, communities and environments within the larger landscape.